 Now that you’ve created your own electronic purchase order, invoice approval or other procurement workflow, it’s time to publish it.
 With frevvo, you have flexible options.

-You can deploy it in our robust, secure cloud environment.
+You can deploy it using our robust, secure cloud-based workflow software.
 This way, you don’t have to worry about upgrades, maintenance, security patches, etc. We take care of all the details so you can simply focus on your business.

 However, we understand that sometimes you may need to work on-premise.
 Perhaps the system needs to connect to an internal system that is not available to the cloud, or maybe the process data is so sensitive that IT prefers to host it in your data center.
 No problem!
-We offer the exact same software in an on-premise version that you can install and manage yourself.
+We offer the exact same software in on-premise workflow software that you can install and manage yourself.

 We recommend that you start small by rolling out your new workflows with a trial group.
 People are accustomed to doing things a certain way and change can be challenging.
 Collect real user feedback and take the time to incorporate your findings into the process, and iterate until your users are comfortable with the new process.
 It might take a while, but you’re much more likely to end up with a procurement process that people actually use.